Skip to main content

 Informed choice and evidence-based practice

-B.C. midwives assist clients and their families to make choices about their care by providing relevant, evidence-based information in a supportive, non-authoritarian manner.
-Midwives must keep current in their knowledge of relevant research.
+B.C. midwives assist clients and their families to make choices about their care by providing relevant, evidence-based information in a supportive manner.
+Midwives must follow current evidence and up to date clinical guidance.

 Choice of birth setting

-B.C. midwives must provide healthy, low-risk clients with the choice of giving birth at home or in the hospital.
-Midwives must have admitting and discharge privileges at their local hospital(s) with support from nursing staff and other health professionals as needed.
-At a home birth midwives work with another midwife or a BCCNM-approved second birth attendant.
-At a hospital birth, the client is supported by both their midwife and a nursing care during labour and birth.
+B.C. midwives work in a variety of settings including hospitals, clinics or clients' homes.
+Midwives often have admitting and discharge privileges at their local hospital(s) with support from nursing staff and other health professionals as needed.
+At a home birth midwives work with another midwife or an additional attendant (e.g. nurse).
+At a hospital birth, the client is supported by both their midwife and nurses during labour and birth.

 Other information